The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Conclusion

 This work presents what is, to our knowledge, the first implementation of absorption in 3D~ED dynamical refinement, establishing its influence on experimental residuals and refined structures.
 Though central to CBED contrast, absorption has a much weaker influence on the relative intensities measured in 3D ED.
 This discrepancy arises from integration, which averages orientation-specific anomalous absorption.

-The underlying theory is examined, beginning from the two-beam approximation, yielding a closed form expression for integrated intensities in the presence of absorption.
+The underlying theory is examined, beginning from the two-beam approximation, yielding a closed form expression for integrated intensities in the presence of absorption for centrosymmetric crystals.
 This shows that for \(t \ll \xi_{g}\) reflections experience a uniform exponential decay with thickness, with a decay rate set by the mean absorptive potential \(U_{0}'\).
 In the many-beam limit, dynamical refinements that neglect absorption incur a systematic, thickness-dependent residual.
-The residual \(R_1(t)\) grows approximately linearly with thickness, determined by the mean absorption length \(\bar{\lambda}\) and its spread \(\sigma_{\lambda}\), and diverging near zone axes.
+The residual \(R_1(t)\) grows approximately linearly with thickness, determined by the mean absorption length \(\bar{\lambda}\) and its spread \(\sigma_{\lambda}\), and with this effect becoming more severe near zone axes.
 This behaviour explains a longstanding observation that orientations near zone axes exhibit anomalously high residuals in elastic-only dynamical refinements and provides a framework for incorporating these data rather than discarding them.

-Comparative refinements of CsPbBr$_3$ performed with and without absorption show a clear improvement in fit when absorption is included, reducing the refinement residual \(R_{\mathrm{obs} }\) from 6.4\,\% to 5.3\,\%.
+Comparative refinements of CsPbBr$_3$ performed with and without absorption show a clear improvement in fit when absorption is included, reducing the refinement residual \(R_{\mathrm{obs}}\) from 6.4\,\% to 5.3\,\%.
 In contrast, refinements of $\alpha$-quartz and borane under identical conditions show little improvement in \(R_{\mathrm{obs}}\), consistent with expectations for lower-Z materials.

-Absorption can therefore safely be neglected for routine refinements except in high-Z materials for thicknesses approaching $\xi_g $.
+Absorption can therefore safely be neglected for routine refinements except in high-Z materials for thicknesses approaching $\xi_g$.
 Although not addressed in the present analysis, temperature is also expected to play a significant role, with materials observed at $T \ge \Theta_D$ likely to exhibit strong absorptive effects.

 Additionally, the influence of omitting absorption in the determination of finer structural information such as bonding charge density remains unclear.
-It is worth noting that deviations away from neutral atom scattering factors will effect low-order reflections disproportionally.
+It is worth noting that deviations away from neutral atom scattering factors will affect low-order reflections disproportionately.
 These have, in general, the largest $U_g, U_g'$ and the effects of absorption will likely be appreciable.

+Similarly, although the additional absorptive effects associated with non-centrosymmetric crystals were shown here to be comparatively small, these may still provide useful sensitivity to chirality and absolute structure determination through the breaking of Friedel equivalence.